deosha/gogoair-demo/README.md

 * System dependencies: The deployment can be done from Windows/Linux/macos or by using any deployment tool like Jenkins but infrastructure is created on AWS

-* Configuration: You need to configure AWS access keys and secret keys for terraform to read.
+* Configuration: You need to configure AWS access keys and secret keys for terraform to read. you should have a key named "demo" in your key pair.
+If you want to change it, you can do so by changing the value of key_pair_name variable in demo.tfvars

 * How to run the test suite: NA

 * Deployment instructions:
-export AWS_ACCESS_KEY_ID=""
-export AWS_SECRET_ACCESS_KEY=""
-cd infrastructure_automation
-terraform init -backend-config="bucket=state-files-gogoair" -backend-config="key=demo/infra.tfstate" -backend-config="region=us-west-2" -backend=true -force-copy -get=true -input=false
-terraform apply -input=false --var env=${env} --var tag=${tag} -var-file=demo.tfvars -auto-approve && sleep 300
+you should have a key named "demo" in your key pair.
+If you want to change it, you can do so by changing the value of key_pair_name variable in demo.tfvars export AWS_ACCESS_KEY_ID="" export AWS_SECRET_ACCESS_KEY="" cd infrastructure_automation terraform init -backend-config="bucket=state-files-gogoair" -backend-config="key=demo/infra.tfstate" -backend-config="region=us-west-2" -backend=true -force-copy -get=true -input=false terraform apply -input=false --var env=${env} --var tag=${tag} -var-file=demo.tfvars -auto-approve && sleep 120

+sleep is added to make sure that target groups are healthy.
+If they are not healthy, wait for them to be healthy.
+Deregistration delay is 5 mins.

 You can create your own bucket and change configurations accoridngly in main.tf and terraform init commands.
 Region is us-west-2 which you can change,